Is Herbivore Really Worth the Hype?

 I’ve included the full list of ingredients of this (and all the products I’ve reviewed here) at the bottom of this post.

 Housed in a glass bottle, I was surprised to find this product has a pump nozzle, rather than a spray.
 The combination of this and the oil’s fairly runny texture means I find I have to work quite quickly as I apply this otherwise I can end up spilling it.

 Aside from that, though, this is one of my favourite body oils, not least because of its unusual pale glow effect, which I can only describe as moonshine-like (not in a make-your-own-alcohol sort of way, more in the ethereal sort of way).
 Anyone else looking for a subtle shimmer effect might also like this unusual shade too.

 Like the other Herbivore products though, this is also quite an investment, especially since this does take 10 minutes or so to absorb fully, meaning I have to wait before getting dressed after applying.

 Not-so-great for: Fans of a glitter look, since this offers more of a subtle effect.

 So overall, are these Herbivore products worth the hype?
-Well I think that depends what you’re looking for really.
+Well, I think that depends what you’re looking for really.

 These all offer a touch of luxury, as well as a soothing combination of botanicals which would probably suit even the most sensitive types (as long as they can tolerate essential oils).
 For me personally, despite the lack of coconut scent, I particularly enjoy the bath soak (although I do wish it was cheaper).

-My skin seems to love its gentle cleansing action and soothing hydration, and I also thinks it’s a fairly unique product from a beauty brand (although you could replicate most of the effects with shop-bought powdered coconut milk).
+My skin seems to love its gentle cleansing action and soothing hydration, and I also think it’s a fairly unique product from a beauty brand (although you could replicate most of the effects with shop-bought powdered coconut milk).